Integrating the Snippet Using HTML

 Obtain an ORGANIZATION_ID

-Obtain an ORGANIZATION_ID for your organization by contacting us.
+for your organization by contacting us.2

 Insert the Adora Script

 Add the following script to your application in a location where you want Adora to capture session data.
-Replace ORGANIZATION_ID with the value you received.
+Replace NOTE: You may need to configure the requisite Content Security Policy (CSP) settings for your application.

 Confirm it works